symfony/symfony-docs/cookbook/symfony1.rst

 If you look at the ``HelloController`` from the Symfony2 Standard Edition you can see that it lives in the ``Acme\DemoBundle\Controller`` namespace.
 Yet, the ``AcmeDemoBundle`` is not defined in your ``composer.json`` file.
 Nonetheless are the files autoloaded.
-This is because you can tell composer to autoload files from specific directories without defining a dependency:
+This is because you can tell Composer to autoload files from specific directories without defining a dependency:

 .. code-block:: yaml